e-tao/R01-Static_Website/README.md

 ## Tech
 The project uses the following language, toolkit, IDE, database etc...

-- [HTML] - The sole language for the application
+- [HTML] - The standard markup language for this website
-- [CSS] -  Graphical class library
+- [CSS] -  Style sheet language used in the project
-- [VS Code] - IDE for C# development
+- [VS Code] - IDE for the site evelopment
 - [git] - version control

 ## Screenshot